Bowel Obstruction Published Success Rates

 Who Can Perform this Therapy?

 Manual therapy to the bowel should be undertaken with caution.
-It should only be performed by therapists who are highly educated and knowledgeable treating the areas that contain the abdominal and reproductive organs.
-So many complex processes occur in the abdomen every day that treatment should be approached with caution, and a good understanding of the ramifications of applying pressures to various areas.
+It should only be performed by therapists who are highly educated and knowledgeable, treating the areas that contain the abdominal and reproductive organs.
+So many complex processes occur in the abdomen every day that treatment should be approached with caution and a good understanding of the ramifications of applying pressure to various areas.

 Elements of Our Bowel Obstruction Program